webrcade/webrcade-docs/docs/apps/emulators/7800/index.md

 ## Controls

-The Atari 7800 emulator supports up to two controllers.
+The emulator supports up to two controllers.
 The keyboard and gamepad mappings are listed in the tables below.

 ### Keyboard